Joseph Chartouny: College career

 As a freshman at Fordham, Chartouny averaged 11.3 points, 5.3 rebounds, 6.2 assists and an Atlantic 10-high 2.2 steals per game.
 He led all NCAA Division I freshman in assists per game, and his 161 assists broke the school freshman record.
 Chartouny was named Atlantic 10 Rookie of the Year.
 He averaged 12.1 points, 4.1 rebounds, five assists and 3.2 steals per game as a sophomore.
 Chartouny led the Atlantic 10 and set a single-season school record in steals, while ranking third in the nation in steals per game.
 After the season, he declared for the 2017 NBA draft without hiring an agent, before returning to Fordham.
 On February 17, 2018, Chartouny scored a career-high 28 points and grabbed 10 rebounds in an 80-70 loss to Dayton.
 As a junior, Chartouny averaged 12.2 points, 5.6 rebounds, 4.6 assists and a nation-leading 3.3 steals per game.
 For his senior season, he transferred to Marquette.
 He averaged three points, 2.3 rebounds and 1.9 assists per game, helping the team finish second in the Big East.

 Professional career

 On September 19, 2019, Chartouny signed his first professional contract with Sagesse of the Lebanese Basketball League.
 In 2021, according to Chartouny's LinkedIn page, he played for Union Rennes basket 35 and Champville SC.

+In March 2022, Joseph Chartouny received his real estate broker’s license from the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ) and began serving clients in the Laval area.